frankframework/frank-manual/docs/source/advancedDevelopment/integrationPatterns/onlyOnce.rst

 ..
 WARNING::

-   Table ``IBISSTORE`` is only created if property ``jdbc.migrator.active`` is true and if this is configured as a system property or application property.
+   Table ``IBISSTORE`` is only created if property ``jdbc.migrator.active`` is true and if this is configured as a environment property or application property.
 Setting this within a configuration is not sufficient.

 ..
 NOTE::